trychlos/pwix-modal-info/README.md

 Known parameters are:

-- titleButton: the title attached to the button, defaulting to 'Informations about &lt;name&gt;'
+- `enabled`: whether the button should be enabled, defaulting to true

-- classButton: the classes to be set on the button instead of the `btn-sm btn-primary` default
+- `classButton`: the classes to be set on the button instead of the `btn-sm btn-primary` default

+- `titleButton`: the title attached to the button, defaulting to 'Informations about &lt;name&gt;'

-- titleDialog: the title of the to-be-opened dialog, defaulting to 'Informations'
+- `titleDialog`: the title of the to-be-opened dialog, defaulting to 'Informations'

-- name: the name to be displayed at the top of the object informations, defaulting to nothing
+- `name`: the name to be displayed at the top of the object informations, defaulting to nothing

-- object: (mandatory) the object to be displayed.
+- `object`: (mandatory) the object to be displayed.

 Please note that all the parameters will always be passed to the `Modal.run()` function, and then to the `miPanel` template.
 We are so able to add here as many `pwix:modal` parameters as you want.